rhx/SwiftGraphene/README.md

 ### Xcode

 On macOS, you can build the project using Xcode instead.
-To do this, you need to create an Xcode project first, then open the project in the Xcode IDE:
+To do this, you need to open the package in the Xcode IDE:

-	./xcodegen.sh
+    cd SwiftHarfBuzz
-	open Graphene.xcodeproj
+	open Package.swift

 After that, use the (usual) Build and Test buttons to build/test this package.

 ## Documentation

-You can find reference documentation inside the [docs](https://rhx.github.io/SwiftGLib/) folder.
+You can generate documentation using the [DocC plugin](https://apple.github.io/swift-docc-plugin/documentation/swiftdoccplugin/).
+To preview documentation matching your local installation, simply run

-This was generated using the [jazzy](https://github.com/realm/jazzy) tool.
-If you want to generate your own documentation, matching your local installation, you can use the `generate-documentation.sh` script in the repository.
+    swift package --disable-sandbox preview-documentation

+then navigate to the URL shown for the local preview server.
+Make sure you have JavaScript enabled in your browser.

+Alternatively, you can create static documentation using [jazzy](https://github.com/realm/jazzy).
-Make sure you have [sourcekitten](https://github.com/jpsim/SourceKitten) and [jazzy](https://github.com/realm/jazzy) installed, e.g. on macOS:
+Make sure you have [sourcekitten](https://github.com/jpsim/SourceKitten) and [jazzy](https://github.com/realm/jazzy) installed, e.g. on macOS (x86_64):

-	brew install sourcekitten
+	brew install ruby sourcekitten
-	sudo gem install jazzy
+	/usr/local/opt/ruby/bin/gem install jazzy
-	./generate-documentation.sh
+	./generate-jazzy.sh

 ## Troubleshooting

 Here are some common errors you might encounter and how to fix them.

+### Missing `.gir` Files

+If you get an error such as

+	Girs located at
+	Cannot open '/GLib-2.0.gir': No such file or directory

+Make sure that you have the relevant `gobject-introspection` packages installed (as per the Pre-requisites section), including their `.gir` and `.pc` files.

 ### Old Swift toolchain or Xcode

-If you get an error such as
+If, when you run `swift build`, you get a `Segmentation fault (core dumped)` or circular dependency error such as

-	$ ./build.sh
-	error: unable to invoke subcommand: /Applications/Xcode.app/Contents/Developer/Toolchains/XcodeDefault.xctoolchain/usr/bin/swift-package (No such file or directory)
+	warning: circular dependency detected while parsing pangocairo: harfbuzz -> freetype2 -> harfbuzz

-this probably means that your Swift toolchain is too old.
+this probably means that your Swift toolchain is too old, particularly on Linux.
 Make sure the latest toolchain is the one that is found when you run the Swift compiler (see above).

   If you get an older version, make sure that the right version of the swift compiler is found first in your `PATH`.
 On macOS, use xcode-select to select and install the latest version, e.g.: